Hotmoka/hotmoka/tutorial/Takamaka.md

 current investment.
 But that information is kept inside the contract and there is no easy way to access it from outside.
-An investor can only try with something that looks large enough, running a transaction that might end up in two negative scenarios:
+An investor can only try with something that looks large enough, running a transaction that might end up in two scenarios, both undesirable:

 1. the amount invested was actually large enough, but larger than needed: the investor invested more than required in the Ponzi scheme, risking that no one